GridOPTICS/GridPACK/src/applications/rtpr/README.md

 contingecies.
 These apply to all contingencies evaluated in the dynamic simulation phase of the path rating calculation.

+- `tieLines`: This field is used to define user-specified tie-lines.
+In the event that this field is not specified, the RTPR will calculate tie-lines automatically by choosing all active lines between the source and destination areas.
+Each tie-line is specified by the `tieLine` sub-block, which contains two additional fields.
+The `Branch` field contains two integers, representing the indices of the bus at each end of the line and the `Tag` field contains a one or two character string representing the line ID.

 ## Output

 Output for the real-time path rating calculation is fairly compact.
 If